binaryage/blog/_posts/2009-12-06-totalfinder-with-sparkle.md

 #### Unhappy red face

-The Finder is being automatically restarted after crash by launchd process.
+The Finder is being automatically restarted after a crash by the launchd process.
 This is usually a good thing.
 The user is not confused that her Finder is missing.

 <img class="blog-image" src="{{site.url}}/images/sad-red-face.png" style="float: left; margin-right: 20px" title="Sad red face in status menu area">

 The problem with TotalFinder is that it may be unstable and crash on some machines during Finder startup.
-This would lead to infinitive cycle of restarts and crashes.
-I've implemented sad red face, which appears as menu item if Finder crashes during first ten seconds after launch.
+This would lead to infinite cycle of restarts and crashes.
+I've implemented sad red face, which appears as menu item if Finder crashes during the first ten seconds after launch.
 If you feel lucky, you may try to re-launch it again.
 Anyway, don't forget to "send me":mailto:antonin@hildebrand.cz your crash report.

 #### Persistent desktop settings